 Today very few Terriers hunt predators that live underneath the ground.
 Nor do they hunt in the thick undergrowth of hedgerows and prickles.
 However, in the modern world the Terrier's coat has become an integral part of their breed type.
 With no predators or thick undergrowth to pull the coat out, the method of hand stripping was developed as an extension of a natural moulting process.
-Terriers do not naturally moult.
-So, their coats do not fall out all over your clothes and carpet.
+Called rough coated Terriers, they not naturally moult.
+In simple terms, their coats do not fall out all over your clothes and carpet.
 Rather, the older coat has to be 'tugged' out.
 This process of tugging the old coat out is called ' hand stripping'.

 Advantages of Hand Stripping

 When hand stripped, the body coat not only looks good, but it is also very healthy.
 Hand stripping removes the old loose coat, leaving the new body coat behind.
 If however you clip the dog all over, you cut the old hairs, leaving their roots within the follicles of the skin.
 This can irritate the dog and be a primary cause of eczema in a terrier.

 With this type of coat, the richer colour and the correct texture are at the end of the hair, while the paler and softer hair nearer the skin of the dog.
 So, when clipped, this type of coat grows back pale and more like a carpet than one that is hand stripped.